|

 void error(int status, int errnum, const char *format, ...);

-void error_at_line(int status, int errnum, const char *filename,
+void error_at_line(int status, int errnum, const char *file,

 extern unsigned int error_message_count;